santiagoramirez11/mic-stock-service/README.md

 - Schema Registry URL: `http://schema-registry:8081`
 - Redis Host: `redis`

+---
+## 🧪 Testing
 🧪 Testing
 - Unit tests with JUnit 5.
 - Kafka and MongoDB integration tests using Testcontainers.
+- Mocking with Mockito.
+- WebFlux testing with WebTestClient.
+- Security tests with JWT.

+For more details on testing strategies, see the [Testing Documentation](docs/testing/testing.md).

 ---